 The trail from the cave continued up and headed south.
 After a little less than an hour of walking we reached a small cemetery right in the middle of the Carmel forest.
 There was in sink and faucet inside so we found a way in through the fence and washed off all residue from the cave.
 I am always amazed at how much better I feel after cleaning up.

+is an artists village.
+This was one of the first times that the Israel trail missed a great opportunity.
+If you follow the trail religiously, it takes you on the main road below the village.
+Crazy!
+Who would want to walk on a busy dangerous road when you can go through this delightful place.
 Simply go across the street, go straight into the main street of the village, take your time looking at all the sculptures, and galleries.
 If you want have a meal or a beer, take the time to look through their museum.
 There is a bed and breakfast for anyone who wants a luxurious break from camping.
 The whole village is wonderful, and if you turn right, downhill at the museum, a walkway takes you through the lower town and joins the Israel Trail missing the busy road.

 After the village the trail went through an ancient olive grove where artists had build interesting stone sculptures around some of the most beautiful trees.